• Skip to primary navigation

 How to make a simple Chickpea Curry:

-Heat 3-4 tbsp oil in a pan and add 1 tsp Cumin Seeds.
+Heat 3-4 tablespoon oil in a pan and add 1 teaspoon Cumin Seeds.

 Once they sizzle add 1 large chopped Onion, 4 - 6 cloves crushed Garlic, 1 - 2 inches Ginger crushed and 1-2 sliced Green Chillies.
 Cook till the onions are golden brown.